 - 8 tablespoons unsalted butter, cut into pieces

 - 1 cup all-purpose flour

-- 7 cups chicken soup broth (or substitute low-sodium chicken broth)
+- 7 cups chicken soup broth (or substitute homemade chicken stock or low-sodium canned chicken broth)

 - 2 teaspoons kosher salt